astrom-tom/catscii/README.md

     Z	 17	15	12

-To read the catalog you must run the **load_cat** method:
+To read the catalog you must create a catalog with the **load_cat** class:

-    cat = catscii.load_cat('test_catscii.txt', 'yes')
+    >>cat = catscii.load_cat('test_catscii.txt', 'yes')

 The first argument is the name of your catalog, and the second tells if there is a proper header.
 A proper header is when each columns has a name and starts with a '#' symbol (see the example above).
+The catalog as some interesting attributes, like header or the catalog itself.

+    >>cat.header
+      ['A', 'B', 'C', 'D']

 Help
 ====